openbmc/entity-manager/README.md

 The configuration JSON files attempt to model after actual hardware modules which made up a complete system.
 An example baseboard JSON file shown below defines two fan connectors and two temperature sensors of TMP75 type.
 These objects are considered valid by BMC when the probe command (reads and compares the product name in FRU) is successful and this baseboard is named as "WFP baseboard".

 ```
 {
-    "exposes": [
+    "Exposes": [
         {
             "Name": "1U System Fan connector 1",
-            "pwm": 1,
+            "Pwm": 1,
-            "status": "disabled",
+            "Status": "disabled",
-            "tachs": [
+            "Tachs": [
                 1,
                 2
             ],